 This is the way I make chicken soup for my family.
+It is my favorite chicken soup… aka, Jewish Penicillin, the soup that can cure anything.
 The recipe produces a rich, flavorful broth that is just right for serving with matzo balls (or egg noodles, or rice, or veggies).
 I’ve linked to three of my favorite matzo ball recipes below.
-It can be used as a simple chicken stock base, which can then be dressed up into soup.
-Or, you can use the broth in different recipes that call for the addition of stock.
-It is My Favorite Chicken Soup… aka, Jewish Penicillin, the soup that can cure anything.

-Let me start by saying that everybody has their own way of making chicken soup.
-Making stock is a simple concept and recipes abound, along with opinions on which way is the best way.
+Everybody has their own way of making chicken soup.
+It’s a simple concept and recipes abound, along with opinions on which way is the best way.
 I don’t pretend that one is better than another.
 This way just happens to be my family’s favorite.
-Feel free to dress it up the way you like it– add a parsnip for sweetness, half an onion or thyme for a rustic flavor, or garlic for depth.
+Feel free to dress it up the way you like it– add a parsnip for sweetness, thyme for a rustic flavor, or garlic for depth.
 Use your imagination, or your bubbe’s favorite ingredients.
-Play around till the flavor is right for you!
+Play around until the flavor is right for you!

 On its own, chicken soup is gluten free and very healthy– a great source of protein, with healing qualities.
 It helps to clear your sinuses and warm you from the inside.
 From the basic soup recipe, a starch of your choice can be added– rice, egg noodles, kreplach, or veggies like squash, zucchini, and potatoes.

-During Passover, matzo balls are the traditional and kosher starch of choice for the holiday (they also happen to be my favorite choice year-round).
+During Passover, matzo balls are the traditional and kosher starch of choice for the holiday.
 When it comes to matzo balls, everybody has their own way of doing things.
 Some like their matzo balls light as a feather (floaters), whiles others prefer them with a more dense, thick texture (sinkers).
 Both are delicious in their own way.
-Then, there are always opinions on which herbs and spices to add to the mix, and which oil to use for binding the matzo.
-Oh, the options!
+Then, there are always opinions on which herbs and spices to add to the mix, and which fat to use for binding the matzo.

-To check out my matzo ball recipes, click the links below.
+To check out my matzo ball recipes, click the links below (I typically cook these in homemade chicken stock).
 I’ve also included my Gluten Free matzo ball recipe for those who can’t stomach the matzo; it’s potato based, and really delish.

 Of course, if you’re not a matzo ball fan, feel free to make this soup into something completely original by adding your favorite ingredients.
 The possibilities are endless!

-- 1 brown (yellow) onion, skin on, rinsed and sliced in two halves
+- 1 yellow onion, skin on, rinsed clean

 - 2 tsp black peppercorns